By Carlos Calderón

 “I need to talk to him about how we ran the system back in Massachusetts,” he said.

 Actually, I agreed with him on most of his points.
 Because I’ve spent most of my life in New York and New Jersey, I have seen what I believe are fairly well managed mass transit systems.
 On the other hand, I pointed out that Cuenca’s system seemed to work pretty well for the locals and that bus fares were 10% of what I paid in Brooklyn, which provides limited resources for a major overhaul.
 I also pointed out that when I arrived in New York in the 1970s, bus pollution was worse than it is today in Cuenca.

-When I asked him what Correa could do about the problems, it turned out he thought the federal government ran Cuenca’s buses.
+When I asked him what he thought Moreno could do about the problems, it turned out he thought the federal government ran Cuenca’s buses.
 I told him that the local government ran the system and that the feds in Quito had nothing to do with it.
-Talking to him more, I discovered that he had no idea how local governments in Ecuador were organized and didn’t know the difference between a parish, a canton and a province.
+Talking to him more, I discovered that he had no idea how governments in Ecuador are organized and didn’t know the difference between a parish, a canton and a province.

 It’s a major topic at gringo gatherings, large and small.
-Something needs to be done about the . . . graffiti, potholes, late-night concerts and fireworks, barking dogs, car alarms, traffic, gringo prices, construction practices, punctuality — you name it!
+Something needs to be done about the . . . graffiti, potholes, late-night concerts, fireworks, crime, barking dogs, car alarms, traffic, gringo prices, construction practices — you name it!
 No matter the irritant, there’s an expat with the answer even though he can’t explain it in Spanish.

 On the rare occasion when I have time to waste and tune in to the gringo Internet forums, I find them overflowing with the righteous indignation of those who know how things should work in Ecuador but, for some reason, don’t.